 If you have bacon drippings stored in the fridge, which I always do, you can take a shortcut and skip frying the bacon for this recipe.
 Who wants to miss out on crispy bacon bits for garnish though?
 Not me!

 With just four ingredients we can create this savory side dish.
 Here is how I do it…

-Step 1: Chop up the bacon strips and cook over medium heat until crispy.
+Step 1: Chop up the bacon strips and cook over medium to medium-high heat in a large skillet until crispy.
 A cast iron skillet is preferred for this task but any skillet large enough to hold the cabbage later will do.

 Step 2: While the bacon cooks, cut up the cabbage.
 Remove an outer undesirable leaves on the cabbage and discard.
 I cut cabbage into strips, others chop into smaller pieces, the choice is yours.

-Step 3: Remove the cooked bacon pieces and set aside to use later for garnish.
+Step 3: Remove the cooked bacon pieces, transfer to a paper towel lined dish to remove excess grease and set aside to use later for garnish.
 Add the cabbage to the skillet and turn a few times to coat with the bacon drippings.
 Season with salt and pepper and cook until desired tenderness, turning occasionally.